 Paul has been president of Peregrine since its inception in 2011.
-He is a commercial pilot, and has been the.
-He has more than 1500 hours of aerial survey experience.
+He is a commercial pilot, and has more than 1500 hours of aerial survey experience.

-Chris has over 10,000 hours of flight time and has an excellent reputation in the aviation community for his honesty and work ethic.
+Chris has over 12,000 hours of flight time and has an excellent reputation in the aviation community for his honesty and work ethic.
 He has owned and operated aviation business for decades, ranging from flight schools to scheduled passenger and cargo operations.
 Chris' experience ensures that we operate safely and efficiently, with as little downtime as possible.

-Rachel Dixon has been performing flight planning and quoting for over two years, along with other officebased tasks.
-She ensures that all of our flights are planned to maximize efficiency and ensure complete coverage of the AOI at the requested resolution.
+Rachel Dixon has been performing flight planning and quoting for over five years, along with other office-based tasks.
+She ensures that all of our flights are planned to maximize efficiency and ensures complete coverage of the AOI at the requested resolution.
 Rachel is our clients' main point of contact from initial RFP and proposal stages right through to invoicing and follow-up.

-RJ Rogers is our primary camera operator and has focused on post-acquisition data processing to ensure accurate, on-time delivery of a product that consistently exceeds customers' expectations.
-He has been with the company for over two years and has an excellent eye for image quality and colouring.
+RJ Rogers is our data processor and has focused on post-acquisition data processing to ensure accurate, on-time delivery of a product that consistently exceeds customers' expectations.
+He has been with the company for over five years and has an excellent eye for image quality and colouring.